Ton4ee/Ton4ee/README.md

 <br clear="both">

 <h2 align="left">Hi 👋!
-My name is Antonio and I'm a student at the Faculty of Computer Science and Engineering in Skopje, Macedonia.</h2>
+My name is Antonio Puceski and I'm a student at the Faculty of Computer Science and Engineering in Skopje, Macedonia.</h2>

 ###